learn-co-students/cs-application-backing-with-redis-lab-dumbo-web-080519/README.md

 A better alternative is a database that provides persistent storage and the ability to read and write parts of the database without reading and writing the whole thing.

-There are many kinds of database management system (DBMS) that provide different capabilities.
+There are many kinds of database management systems (DBMS) that provide different capabilities.
 You can read an [overview on this Wikipedia page](https://en.wikipedia.org/wiki/Database).

 The database we recommend for this lab is Redis, which provides persistent data structures that are similar to Java data structures.
 Specifically, it provides: